What is Art Therapy

 It can provide a sense of accomplishment and feelings of self-worth in your own abilities.
 Providing a source of escapism and distraction during uncertain times.

 Below you will find a link to the Healing for the Heart website where you can find support in Counselling or Art Therapy.
-Or similarly you can contact me through this website for face to face support.
+Or similarly you can contact me through this website for online or face to face support.